artanzand/artanzand.github.io/_posts/2021-12-20-Setup-Jetson-Nano.md

 ./docker_dli_run.sh
 ```

-## Further steps for improvement
+## Further Improvement
-Access to Jetson from anywhere else outside local
+Although the above setup provides much flexibility in regards to the remote access, it is limited to both machines (host and client) being on the same local network.
+This is enough for majority of the users, but we could further explore port forwarding in our router in case an access from outside of the local area was required.
 ---